getbreathelife/eslint-config-breathelife/README.md

 The base ESLint rules that applies basically to JavaScript in general.
 This is framework agnostic and only targeting pure JavaScript code.

 It's not meant to be consumed by developers.
+Rather, developers should use `web` and `node`.

-### Web
+* web: the ESLint rules that applies to web-based projects.
+Applies the ones from `base` plus specific rules for React.

-The ESLint rules that applies to web based project.
-Applies `base` ones plus specific rules for React.
+* node: the ESLint rules that applies to backend projects.
+Applies the ones from `base`.

 ## Dependencies